zulip/zulip/docs/subsystems/pointer.md

 the new stuff (with enough messages you've seen before still in view at the top to provide you with context), which is usually what you want.
-(When finding the "first unread message", Zulip ignores unread messages in muted streams or in muted topics within non-muted streams.)
+(When finding the "first unread message", Zulip ignores unread messages in muted channels or in muted topics within non-muted channels.)

 ### Unnarrow: previous sequence

-When you unnarrow using e.g. the `a` key, you will automatically be taken to the same message that was selected in the All messages view before you narrowed, unless in the narrow you read new messages, in which case you will be jumped forward to the first unread and non-muted message in the All messages view (or the bottom of the feed if there is none).
-This makes for a nice experience reading threads via the All messages view in sequence.
+When you unnarrow using e.g. the `a` key, you will automatically be taken to the same message that was selected in the Combined feed view before you narrowed, unless in the narrow you read new messages, in which case you will be jumped forward to the first unread and non-muted message in the Combined feed view (or the bottom of the feed if there is none).
+This makes for a nice experience reading threads via the Combined feed view in sequence.

 ### Forced reload: state preservation